nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The proposed tutor features is to facilitate the user to keep track of his/her list of tutors.
 It implements the following operations:
 * `Add tutor` - Adds a tutor to the list of tutors.
-* `Edit tutor` - Edit a tutor from the list of tutors.
+* `Edit tutor` - Edit an existing tutor from the list of tutors.
 * `Delete tutor` - Delete a tutor from the list of tutors.
 * `Find tutor` - Find a tutor from the list of tutors by name.
 * `View tutor` - View a tutor by index from the list of tutors.